rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 In the above scenarios, the role of human operators is to make sure the data sets fed into an AI engine are accurate and robust.

-Data quality is more important than ever to weed out false positives.
+Data quality is more important than ever to weed out <strong>false positives</strong>.
 The old adage "garbage in garbage out" applies even more today.
 Systems can only be as intelligent as the data it analyzes.